 PRODUCTION: 380 cases (6 pack)

 LOCATION, SOIL, CLIMATE: The vineyards are located in the town of Mambrilla, at 849 meters (2,785 ft.) elevation.
 They lie within the northern central area of the Ribera del Duero DO (Zone 2), in the province of Burgos in Castilla y LeÃ³n.
 The vineyard's topsoil is composed of clay and limestone and the subsoil is gravel.
-Relatively fertile, the soil has plenty of organic material with good water retention.
+Relatively fertile, the soil has plenty of material with good water retention.
 To offset an undesirably high rate of vegetative growth, Juan Carlos reduces yields by thinning grape clusters from 20 to 8 per vine and by allowing other wild herbs to flourish around the vines.
 This foliage acts to absorb the potentially excessive water and nutrients from the soil.
 In reducing the vine's yield and vigor, Juan Carlos maximizes the intensity and concentration of the grapes.
 The area's climate has an average temperature from April-October of 60.5F and the average annual rainfall is 18.9 inches.
 From its higher altitude, Ribera del Duero's northern central area within Burgos has a cooler climate than either Toro or Rueda, to the west and southwest, respectively.
 Here, the wines are usually darker, more concentrated and have more forward aromas than wines made in the western part of Ribera del Duero.
 An extreme Continental climate, with cool nights and hot days with moderately low rainfall, provides a longer ripening period, and results in wines with greater complexity and more expressive, intense aromas.
 The temperatures at Vizcarra's vineyards are warmer than the neighboring bodega TorremorÃ³n and cooler than Hornillos Ballesteros-MiBal.
 Harvest usually begins the first week of October and ends by mid-month.
 These conditions create a longer ripening period, which produces greater complexity and expressive, intense aromas in the wines.

 TASTING NOTES: Glass-staining ruby.
 Highly expressive, mineral-accented cherry and blackberry aromas are complicated by suave floral, vanilla and Asian spice nuances.
 Sappy, sweet and broad on entry, then more taut in the middle, offering densely packed black and blue fruit flavors that slowly become spicier and more energetic as the wine opens up.
 Shows a sweet fruitcake quality on the extremely persistent, oak-spiced finish, which is framed by fine-grained, harmonious tannins.-- Josh Raynolds.